alizat/my_r_snippets/README.md

 * https://notes.peter-baumgartner.net/2019/06/12/rstudio-snippets-for-markdown/
 * https://rstudio.github.io/rstudio-extensions/rstudio_snippets.html

-Note that these snippets are a work in progress, and I intend to fine-tune some of them further in the near future.
-Stay tuned.
+These snippets are a work in progress, and I will keep adding and fine-tuning them for some time.
+Check again every once in a while.